typesense/showcase-boolean-search-games/TUTORIAL.md

 This should return a list of results each time we add a new tag, filtered according to the boolean search logic we defined above.

-The live demo includes some extra logic such as the ability to toggle whether tags of the same field type are Or-ed together or AND-ed together, and the option to exclude a tag from your search rather than include it.
-Both cases require aditional logic in the `buildDefinedFilters` function, and show how the boolean search logic can be customized beyond what is shown in this example tutorial.
+The live demo includes some extra logic such as the ability to toggle whether tags of the same field type are OR-ed together or AND-ed together, and the option to exclude a tag from your search rather than include it.
+Both cases require additional logic in the `buildDefinedFilters` function, and show how the boolean search logic can be customized beyond what is shown in this example tutorial.